 Google Analytics lets you quickly add custom reports by using templates.
 Here's the template for the 404 report.
-Click the link and select the view you want to apply it to.
+Click the link and select the view in which you want to create this report.

 Don't forget to change the title of the page to the title of your 404 page.

 Set up the report yourself by completing the following steps:

 - Go to Customisation and click on Custom Report.
 Click on the New custom report button

 - Enter a title like Broken inbound links

 - In the Metric Groups section, click Add Metric and search for Entrances.

 - In the Dimension Drilldowns section, add:

 - In the Filters section, click on add filter and search for Page Title.
 Leave the first dropdown to Include, and the second dropdown to Exact